What Living Natural Bodies Are

-The Soul is the Starting-Point for Living
+The Soul is the Substance as the Form

 "The substance (οὐσία) is the

-(On the Soul II.4.415b12-15).
+(On the Soul II.4.415b).

-All natural bodies have natures.
+III.12-13.
+Summary All natural bodies have natures.
 The nature is the "starting-point of change and staying unchanged."
 It is the organization of the material so that there exists a body of the kind.
 These natures are forms, and these forms are in matter and separate only in account.

 The Soul is a First Actuality